2i2c-org/team-compass/projects/managed-hubs/incidents.md

   The group of roles that collectively understand, plan, resolve, and communicate our actions around an {term}`Incident`.
 The people in these roles may change in a fluid manner, and one person may serve in multiple roles.
 A rough way to approximate this team is "the people that have communicated in internal and external channels to resolve an incident."

 Incident Commander
-  The {term}`Source of Truth` about the current state and action plan surrounding an incident.
   The Incident Commander has the authority to plan and delegate action to others on the {term}`Incident Response Team`.
-They are **not expected** to do take actions themselves.
+They are **not expected** to take actions themselves.
 Their goal is to help the team make consistent and deliberate progress towards resolving an incident.
+They are the {term}`Source of Truth` about the current state and action plan surrounding an incident.

 Subject Matter Expert
   A member on the {term}`Incident Response Team` with expertise in an area of relevance to an Incident.
 SMEs have a variety of backgrounds and abilities, and they should be pulled in to the Response Team as-needed by the {term}`Incident Commander`.
 Their goal is to take actions as-directed by the {term}`Incident Commander` to resolve an incident.